okuzawats/okuzawats/README.md

 ### Android Native App (2021)

-Lead Android Developer.
-Built MVVM architecture with Kotlin Flow, LiveData and ViewModel from architecture components, DataBinding.
+**Worked as the Lead Android Developer.** Built MVVM architecture with Kotlin Flow, LiveData and ViewModel from architecture components, DataBinding.
 Applied DI pattern with Dagger Hilt.

 ### Flutter Cross Platform App (iOS, Android) (2020)

-Lead Flutter Developer.
-Build MVVM architecture with Riverpod / Provider with Firestore as the backend.
+**Worked as the Lead Flutter Developer.** Build MVVM architecture with Riverpod / Provider with Firestore as the backend.
 Created a reactive UIs using the realtime notification of Firestore and Stream of Dart.

 ## For More Information